Driving employee performance using HR analytics

 HR analytics allows companies to sort through thousands of applications and produce a shortlist of the most promising candidates.

-After the first round of selection is completed, you can also use HR analytics to review resumes and choose who should be invited for an interview.
+After the first selection round is completed, you can also use HR analytics to review resumes and choose who should be invited for an interview.

 Training